Jahid1604091/Doctor-Appointment-backend/README.md

 #### Payment Gateway
-            1. After Payment Successfull Appointment will be approved (D)
+            1. After Payment Successful Appointment will be approved (D)